MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-receipts.md

 Many organizations require that employees attach a copy of a receipt to a travel-related or business-related expense report that they submit for reimbursement.
 The Dynamics 365 expense management mobile app lets users seamlessly create and manage receipts.

+## Expense Management Service add-in
+To use these advanced expense capabilities, install the Expense Management Service add-in for Microsoft Dynamics 365 Finance, and turn on the features in your instance.
+You can access the add-in from your project in Microsoft Dynamics Lifecycle Services (LCS).
+This is required to use to OCR service for receipt scanning and default the Merchant, transaction date and amount from the receipt to the expense line.

+1. Sign in to LCS, and open the desired environment.
+2. Go to **Full details**.
+3. Select **Maintain**, or scroll down to the **Environment add-ins** FastTab.
+4. Select **Install a new add-in**.
+5. Select **Expense Management Service**.
+6. Follow the installation guide, and agree to the terms and conditions.
+7. Select **Install**.

 ## View receipts

 The **Receipts** tab of the Dynamics 365 expense management mobile app shows a list of all unattached receipts.
 By default, the list is shown in **Tiles** view.
 You can switch to **List** view by selecting the **List** button in the upper-right corner of the app.